Course Title: STEM for Sustainable Development

 Course Description

-This course provides students with an introduction, understanding and appreciation of sustainability as applied in contemporary Health and Science, Technology, Engineering and Mathematics (STEM) (including holistic, integrative and interdisciplinary consideration of the sustainable development goals, priorities and future sustainability trends in relation to STEM and health.
+This course introduces students to the principles and practice of sustainability within contemporary settings, including in the fields of health and STEM (Science, Technology, Engineering, and Mathematics).
+It offers a holistic, integrative and interdisciplinary consideration of the Sustainable Development Goals (SDGs), current sustainability priorities, and future sustainability trends in relation to STEM and health.

 Objectives/Learning Outcomes/Capability Development